Attending relationship counselling alone or with your partner

 Rest assured, I am a fully qualified clinical hypnotherapist and sex and relationships counsellor.

 I studied Sexology at Curtin University and hold a Master of Science in Medicine specialising in Sexual Health Counselling from the University of Sydney, and I have completed Levels 1 and 2 Training in Gottman Method Couples Therapy.

 I trained at the Academy of Hypnotic Science, studied process-oriented hypnosis and treating depression under Michael D. Yapko, PhD, and hold a Certificate of Applied Psychotherapy (Human Givens) with Human Givens Australia.

-I am an accredited Clinical Member of the Australian Hypnotherapists Association (AHA), a Professional Clinical Member of the Australian Association of Clinical Hypnotherapists and Psychotherapists (AACHP), and a Society of Australian Sexologists (SAS) accredited Provisional Psychosexual Therapist.
+I am an accredited Clinical Member of the Australian Hypnotherapists Association (AHA), a Professional Clinical Member of the Australian Association of Clinical Hypnotherapists and Psychotherapists (AACHP), and an Accredited Clinical Psychosexual Therapist member of the Society of Australian Sexologists Ltd. (SAS).

 I abide by the codes of ethics and practice as set out by my professional organisations, maintain professional indemnity insurance and undergo regular professional supervision and professional development.

 Do you offer telehealth / sessions over Skype or Zoom?

 If you are attending online (for example, via Zoom), you will need an internet connection and a webcam with a microphone enabled.
 Make sure you are somewhere you won't be disturbed for the duration, and where you can sit comfortably facing the webcam.

 Want to learn more?
 Ask your question below.